Sebastian Fries, PhD, President & CEO

 In this role, Anthony Gordon leads a devoted team of Front Desk attendants who welcome residents home each day and House Managers who ensure residents receive a safe and secure experience of I-House life.
 The International House Department of Public Safety exists to support the goals of the International House, promoting its core values–Respect, Empathy and Moral Courage–while fostering a safe and secure environment in which members of the I-House community can learn, work and live together.
 Anthony joined I-House in 2000.
 International House continues to be extremely proud of its safety record.

-Vincent Melito, Group Director of Facilities & Site Operations
+Vincent Melito, Vice President, Facilities & Site Operations

 Vincent Melito holds a degree in Architecture from New York Institute of Technology and has completed Graduate studies at Adelphi University and Harvard Graduate School.
 With 29 years of experience in Design, Construction, Facilities Management and International Business, Vincent’s career includes positions at illustrious organizations such as NatWest Bank, British Airways, Tiffany & Co. and now, International House.
 His design and construction experience varies from residential design, luxury retail, commercial real estate, health & wellness and hospitality design, and his graduate studies focus on environmental design in the corporate workplace.
 He has worked on numerous LEED certified projects and energy reducing initiatives with a continued interest in driving sustainability for the global environment.
 In his current role, Vincent manages the day to day operations, facilities & project management for both the North and South buildings, comprising of over 340,000 square feet of dormitory and resident meeting and dining spaces.
 His team of over 30 dedicated and experienced staff maintain the overall appearance and functionality of the I-House facilities, as well as the management of Public Safety and Resident & Guest Services.
 His team also manages the vendor relationships with over 14 dedicated facility service providers, including the Resident Dining Services vendor.
 Vincent and his wife, Aracelis, reside on Long Island, NY and have two daughters currently attending college.

-Lorraine Pirro, MA, LCSW, Director of Global Health & Wellness Services
+Lorraine Pirro, MA, LCSW, Director, Global Health & Wellness Services

 As Director of Global Health and Wellness Services and International House’s Resident Social Worker, Lorraine Pirro oversees the counseling services available 24/7 to all I-House residents, which include guidance on cross-cultural communication and interpersonal integrity in global environments.
 Her responsibilities include the selection and supervision of I-House Resident Fellows, Peer Counselors, and Graduate Interns in mental health, public health, and related fields, and the development and implementation of Resident Life policies and procedures.
 She serves on the COVID-19 Response Team and the South Building Reopening Committee at International House.
 A member of the National Association of Social Workers (NASW) and the Anxiety and Depression Association of America, she is a Certified Grief and Loss Counselor, a licensed clinician in NY and CT, and has been a Senior Lecturer, Advanced Clinical Electives, at Columbia University’s Graduate School of Social Work since 2011.